-Assumptions Based Journey Map
+Initial Discovery: Assumptions Based Journey Mapping

-Key Research Questions
+Key Hypotheses and Questions

 History Repeating Itself